Northampton Lift Tower centre plans rejected

 The visitor centre plans were rejected by the borough council last year.
 The firm behind the scheme appealed.

-But a planning inspector rejected the appeal, saying the visitor centre would compromise the building.'Industrial heritage'
+But a planning inspector rejected the appeal, saying the visitor centre would compromise the building.

 Planning inspector David Nicholson said Northampton Borough Council was right to turn down the plans in March last year.